susanaviruglio/coffeelicious/README.md

 ## TESTING

+**Path Error while Deploying**

+When I deployed to Heroku, I was unable to view the drinks Category on the web.
+I fixed it by checking the path on main-nav.html.
+At the project's outset, after creating the database, I manually changed the ID names of the categories in Django.
+Consequently, during migration to the ElephantSQL database, it retained information from my categories.json instead of Django.
+I addressed the issue by correcting the typo, and the modification proved successful.

 **Allauth Directory Templates**

 I created a directory templates allauth because I wanted to customize the allauth templates in my own allauth, so this ensures that my templates take precedence over the built ones.